학술논문

 Abstract

 Nonlocal correlation represents the key feature of quantum mechanics, and is an exploitable resource in quantum information processing.
 However, the loophole issues and the associated applicability compromises hamper the practical applications.
-We report the first detection-loophole-free demonstration of steering nonlocality in a fully chip-fiber telecommunication system, with an ultra-fast measurement switching rate (2.5 GHz).
-In this endeavor, we propose the phase-encoding measurement scheme to adapt the system to the GHz-level modulation rate.
-We design and fabricate a low-loss silicon chip for efficient entanglement generation, and devise an asymmetric paradigm to mimic the measurement implementation at the steering party thus avoiding the phase-encoding loss.
-Consequently, we build a fiber-optic setup that can overcome the detection efficiency that is required by conclusive quantum steering with actively switched multiple measurement settings.
+We report the first time-bin entangled detection-loophole-free steering nonlocality demonstration in a fully chip-fiber telecommunication system, with an ultra-fast measurement switching rate (1.25~GHz).
+In this endeavor, we propose the phase-encoding measurement scheme to adapt the system to time-bin degree of freedom, and design and fabricate a low-loss silicon chip for efficient entanglement generation.
+An asymmetric configuration is introduced to mimic the active measurement implementation at the steering party thus bypassing the phase modulation loss.
+Consequently, we build a fiber-optic setup that can overcome the detection efficiency required by conclusive quantum steering with multiple actively switched measurement settings.
 Our setup presents an immediate platform for exploring applications based on steering nonlocality, especially for quantum communication.

 Comment: Comments are welcome.
-A potential multisetting 1s-DI QKD protocol is expected to be developed. looking for collaborations
+A potential multisetting 1s-DI QKD protocol is expected to be developed.
+Looking forward to collaborations